stevebuer/cs330-projects/homework2/README.md

 the scraper control out of the web UI and allow me to control it as a Linux service via systemctl.

-Next step is to have a simple JSON API for data browsing.
+Next step was to [create a simple JSON API](chat-transcripts/json-api.md) and have the Dash dashboard interface to this -- so that dash is not making direct SQL calls.
+Also, I wanted to have a data browser capability and the ability to query with other tools.

 #### Todo List